 The Saucony Cortana 2 has a 4mm midsole drop.
 This is a lower drop and would be better for a more seasoned runner.
 The cushioning becomes more spread out with a lower drop, as there is less in the heel.
 The 4mm drop helps with the shoe’s responsiveness by providing a more balanced running experience, and a better stride.

 • 4mm drop

-The Saucony Cortana 2 is a neutral shoe designed for everyday trainers.
+The Saucony Cortana 2 is a neutral shoe designed for everyday runners.
 With comfort and responsiveness in mind, Saucony has recreated the original version only lighter and better.
 Saucony took the time to research what would make the Cortana a better option for runners.
 So, Saucony took some of the better features from the original Cortana, including the carbon and blown rubber outsole, the EVA midsole, and the Sauc-Fit, and went on to update the upper and responsiveness to make the show more lightweight.
-The shoe is supportive, flexible and stable option for runners who are using the shoe for low or high mileage training.
+The shoe is a supportive, flexible and stable option for runners who are using the shoe for low or high mileage training.
 The shoe uses Sauc-Fit technology that creates the comfortable fit most Saucony wearers are accustomed too.
-While the shoe is on the expensive side at $150, Saucony has created a high quality, durable show with a low profile, sleek design that appeals to runners who are looking for a natural feel.
+While the shoe is on the expensive side at $150, Saucony has created a high quality, durable shoe with a low profile, sleek design that appeals to runners who are looking for a natural feel.